pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

-The [Pydio Cells image](https://hub.docker.com/r/pydio/cells/) for Docker is designed to be used in a micro-service environment.
+The [Pydio Cells image](https://hub.docker.com/r/pydio/cells/) is a container designed to be used in Docker environment.
 It only contains what is strictly necessary to run your server.

 ## Run as stand-alone container

-Pydio Cells only needs a MySQL/MariaDB Database [with the corresponding admin user](./v2/requirements).
+Pydio Cells only needs a MySQL/MariaDB Database [with the corresponding admin user](./requirements).

-Lunch a test instance with:
+Lanch a test instance with:

 ```sh
 docker run -d --network=host pydio/cells